 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Renewable Energy Association (REA), headquartered in Great Britain, currently does not report any specific carbon emissions data, as there are no available figures for emissions in kg CO2e.
-Additionally, the REA has not established any documented reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate initiatives.
-Despite the absence of quantifiable emissions data and reduction targets, the REA is actively engaged in promoting renewable energy solutions and advocating for policies that support climate action.
-Their focus is on driving the transition to a low-carbon economy, which is crucial in addressing climate change and reducing overall greenhouse gas emissions across the industry.
-As the REA continues to work towards enhancing the adoption of renewable energy, their commitment to sustainability and climate initiatives remains a vital part of their mission, even in the absence of specific emissions metrics.
+The Renewable Energy Association, headquartered in Great Britain, currently does not report any specific carbon emissions data, as there are no available figures for emissions in kg CO2e.
+Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
+In the absence of specific emissions data, it is important to note that the Renewable Energy Association is committed to promoting renewable energy solutions and advocating for policies that support climate action.
+Their focus is on driving the transition to a low-carbon economy, although specific targets or achievements in emissions reduction have not been disclosed.
+As the organisation continues to engage with industry stakeholders, it plays a crucial role in shaping the renewable energy landscape in the UK, contributing to broader climate commitments within the sector.